Garmin Fenix 3 Review

 However to Garmin’s credit the watch has been continually and substantially improved so that now it is almost a new watch, in my opinion.
 There are several product variants (all essentially the same under the hood) as well as an optical HR version using Garmin’s 2015 ELEVATE technology.

-The Fenix 3 and its variants are effectively Garmin’s Flagship offering.
-It delivers significant revenues to the company and gets new features before the 920XT.
+The Fenix models are effectively Garmin’s Flagship offering.
+It delivers significant revenues to the company and most new features before other watches.
+The exception most usually being the Vivoactive which might get some NON-sporty options first.

 One of my Garmin bug-bears is aesthetics.
 However the Fenix 3 is a great looking watch IMO.
 The Connect IQ watch faces can look good; the various straps look good.
 If you buy all the right accessories it will do pretty much everything you want for triathlon – it can do everything the 920XT can do and has numerous additional sports profiles – almost certainly the sports profile you’ll need.
 It’s undoubtedly great for outdoors use.